Blood Monkey: Plot

-Hamilton runs across Seth during the chaos and knocks him unconscious after listening to his complaints.
-Hamilton locates the two remaining students, Dani and Amy, and continues his venture, ordering Dani to document everything with her video camera.
-Believing themselves to be the only survivors, both girls have little choice other than to follow the professor in hopes of being rescued.
-The professor successfully tracks Sydney's bracelet and finds it still attached to her severed arm, dangling from a tree.
-Hamilton examines an apparent rigging done to the tree, only to spring a trap that results in several bamboo shoots impaling him through the back.
-He delivers a final address to the girls before he dies.
+Hamilton runs across Seth during the chaos and knocks him unconscious.
+Hamilton locates the two remaining students, Dani and Amy, and orders the former to document everything with her video camera.
+Believing themselves to be the only survivors, both girls are forced to obey Hamilton.
+He tracks Sydney's bracelet and finds it still attached to her severed arm, dangling from a tree.
+Hamilton examines an apparent rigging done to the tree, only to spring a trap that results in bamboo shoots impaling him through the back.

-Just as they turn to run, Seth appears, to their delight.
-They run back to their campsite, only to find it cleared of their tents and equipment.
-Completely panicked, they keep running while the monster seems to be following close by in the brush and in the trees.
-Dani is soon pulled up into the trees and killed, leaving only Seth and Amy standing.
-They run further still and reach a cave, where they see Seth’s entire cloth trail assembled and attached to the opening.
-They go into the cave and use the night vision from Dani's video camera to move around.
-At least one of the creatures follows them into the cave, grabs Seth, and kills him.
+After he dies, the girls return to their campsite, only to find it cleared of their tents and equipment.
+They keep running while the monster seems to be following them.
+Dani is eventually killed, leaving only Seth and Amy standing.
+They reach a cave and see Seth's entire cloth trail assembled and attached to the opening.
+Inside the cave, Seth is killed.

-Amy sheds light on one of the monsters for the first time, revealing it to be a large Gorilla-like ape with a bloody set of fangs.
-Several more gorillas enter the cave, and Amy screams in terror as one of them bears down on her and kills her.
+Amy sheds light on one of the monsters for the first time, revealing it to be a large ape with a bloody set of fangs.
+More apes appear, and Amy screams in terror before one of them kills her.